-— water new plantings: in any week in which we receive less than an inch of rain, and the ground is not frozen, water all plants installed this spring or fall.
-Right now precipitation is at normal levels, and it’s predicted to rain all week, so no watering will likely be needed, but keep an eye on it.
+— water new plantings this week: there’s been almost no precipitation for the past 6 weeks.
+In any week in which we receive less than an inch of rain, water thoroughly all woody plants installed this season or last fall.
+The soil is very dry, so even perennials planted this spring might be in need of water.
 How do you know when we’ve received an inch of rain?
 I use a highly sophisticated rain gauge–an old yogurt container placed on the ground among the plants.
 A tunafish or catfood can works equally well.
-I total the weekly rainfall and decide whether to water my new trees or my clients’ new plantings each week.
+I will water my new trees and the clients’ gardens I oversee this week.

-— plan for the coming season: Notice things that did great and things that didn’t, make lists of areas you want to improve, areas of lawn you could get rid of, places that are getting sunnier or shadier and need new plantings to suit.
-Did you have enough fall color in your garden?
-If not, plant some colorful native shrubs in the spring.
-Is there plentiful food for birds now?
-Plan to plant native perennials and shrubs on spring.
-And place your orders early, because native plant nurseries run out of the most popular species.
+— plan for next season: Do it now, while the garden is still growing.
+Notice things that did great and things that didn’t, make lists of areas you want to improve, areas of lawn you could get rid of, places that are getting sunnier or shadier and need new plantings to suit.